 - Exploratory, novel studies that break new ground or extend previous discoveries toward new directions or applications.

 - High risk high reward studies that may lead to a breakthrough in a particular area, or result in novel techniques, agents, methodologies, models or applications that will impact biomedical, behavioral, or clinical research.

 - Projects should be distinct from those supported through the traditional R01 mechanism.

 Projects of limited cost or scope that use widely accepted approaches and methods are better suited for the R03 small grant mechanism (see R03 announcement citation).

-All investigators should consult the list of participating ICs (shown below) as well as the IC staff listed as contacts to determine if an R21 application is appropriate.
+All investigators should consult the list of participating ICs in the funding opportunity to which they are applying to determine if an R21 application is appropriate.
 Investigators are strongly encouraged to consult with the appropriate NIH program administrator about their proposed research project during the concept development stage of the application.